Wingkelinks/find_my_water_MSP2/README.md

 - Incorporating Marker Clustering into the map - currently unresolved.
 - Hamburger bar requires a double click to dropdown - unfortunately unable to resolve this issue within time.
 - Info windows can only be closed by clicking on the 'x' in the top right corner.
 Attemted to add a feature that allows user to click anywhere outside the box to close, but it didn't work in time.
+- On the contact page, there is a modal that tells the user their email has been sent successfully, however there is currently no JS in place to check whether the form has been correctly filled in (apart from all the HTML *required* attributes).

 ## Resolved bugs/issues